kirillkovalenko/nssm/README.txt

 based on the exit code of the managed application.

 Since version 2.3, NSSM logs to the Windows event log more elegantly.

+Since version 2.5, NSSM respects environment variables in its parameters.

 Usage